JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2021-1.md

 ## Viewing thread dump of process running inside Docker container

 TeamCity allows viewing a thread dump of processes running on a build agent machine right in the Build Results.
-Now, you can view it even if the process runs inside a Docker container (for example, with our [Docker Wrapper](docker-wrapper.md) or [Docker Compose](docker-compose.md) functionality).
+Now, you can view it even if the process runs inside a Docker container (for example, with our [](container-wrapper.md) or [](docker-compose.md) functionality).
 For Windows containers, TeamCity shows Java processes and their thread dumps.
 For Linux containers, it shows all running processes and thread dumps for Java processes.

 While the build is running, click __View thread dump__ in its __Overview__.